appsmithorg/appsmith-docs/how-to-guides/use-notion-as-database-on-appsmith.md

 https://www.notion.so/myworkspace/a8aec43384f447ed84390e8e42c2e089?v=...
                                   |--------- Database ID --------|
 ```
-Then add the following Key-value pairs in the Headers tab:
+Add the following Key-value pairs in the Headers tab:

 ```text
 Authorization: 'Your secret key'
 Notion-Version: 2021-05-13
 Content-type: application/json
 ```
-Then it should look something like this
+It should look something like this

 ![Screenshot seven](../.gitbook/assets/notion-appsmith-7.png)

-Then hit run to see all the data from your Notion Database in the Response Body panel.
+Hit run to see all the data from your Notion Database in the Response Body panel.

 ## Formatting The Fetched Data